View Agnes Dickson's Obituary on scrantontimes.com and share memories

 A graveside service will be held at the Sunnyside Cemetery on Saturday, Dec.
 5, 2020 at 11 a.m. with Pastor John Shaffer officiating.
 Those attending are asked to abide Pennsylvania COVID regulations and wear a face covering.

-Memorial contributions may be made to the Tunkhannock Ambulance Association, PO Box 133, Tunkhannock, PA 18657.
-For directions or online condolences, visit www.aplitwinfuneralhomes.com.
+Memorial contributions may be made to the Tunkhannock Ambulance Association, P.O.
+Box 133, Tunkhannock, PA 18657.
+For directions or online condolences, visit www.aplitwinfuneral